 sshinto the same server

-- Alice, as before, creates a new tmux session:
+- Just like before, Alice creates a new tmux session:

 tmux new -s alice. tmux will implicitly create a new window group